dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 ## Stuck on `no vault provided!`

-Turn off file vault in your config.plist under `Misc -> Security -> Vault` by setting it to:
+Turn off Vaulting in your config.plist under `Misc -> Security -> Vault` by setting it to:

 * `Optional`

 If you have already executed the `sign.command` you will need to restore the Opencore.efi file as the 256 byte RSA-2048 signature has been shoved in.
 Can grab a new copy of Opencore.efi here: [OpenCorePkg](https://github.com/acidanthera/OpenCorePkg/releases)

+**Note**: Vault and FileVault are 2 separate things, see [Security and FileVault](/post-install/security.md) for more details

 ## Stuck on `OC: Invalid Vault mode`

-This is likely a spelling mistake, options in OpenCore are case-sensitive so make sure you check closely, **O**ptional is the correct way to enter it under Misc -> Security
+This is likely a spelling mistake, options in OpenCore are case-sensitive so make sure you check closely, **O**ptional is the correct way to enter it under `Misc -> Security -> Vault`

 ## Stuck on EndRandomSeed

 Couple problems:

 * `ProvideConsoleGop` is likely missing as this is needed for transitioning to the next screen, this was originally part of AptioMemoryFix but is now within OpenCore as this quirk.
 Can be found under UEFI -> Output
-* Missing [kernel patches](https://github.com/AMD-OSX/AMD_Vanilla/tree/opencore)(only applies for AMD CPUs, make sure they're Opencore patches and not Clover.
+* Missing [kernel patches](https://github.com/AMD-OSX/AMD_Vanilla/tree/opencore)(only applies for AMD CPUs, make sure they're OpenCore patches and not Clover.
 Clover uses `MatchOS` while OpenCore has `MinKernel` and `Maxkernel`)
 * `IgnoreInvalidFlexRatio` missing, this is needed for Broadwell and older. **Not for AMD and Skylake or newer**
-* `AppleXcpmExtraMsrs` may be required, this is generally meant for Pentiums, HEDT and other odd systems. **Don't use on AMD**
+* `AppleXcpmExtraMsrs` may be required, this is generally meant for Pentiums, HEDT and other odd systems not natively supported in macOS. **Do not use on AMD**

 Another possible problem is that some users either forget or cannot disable CFG-Lock in the BIOS(specifically relating to a locked 0xE2 MSR bit for power management, obviously much safer to turn off CFG-Lock). **Do note this is for Intel users only, not AMD.** When this happens, there's a couple of possible fixes:

 * [Fixing CFG Lock](https://dortania.github.io/OpenCore-Desktop-Guide/post-install/msr-lock)
 * Enable `AppleXcpmCfgLock` and `AppleCpuPmCfgLock`, this disables `PKG_CST_CNFIG_CONTROL` within the XNU and AppleIntelCPUPowerManagment respectively.
 Not recommended long term solution as this can cause instability.

-Another other possible problem is IRQ conflicts, Clover has plenty of different fixes that it can apply without you directly setting them.
-This makes it much more difficult when converting from Clover to OpenCore though luckily CorpNewt's also got a fix: [SSDTTime](https://github.com/corpnewt/SSDTTime)'s FixHPET option

 ## Can't see macOS partitions